New Senate bill seeks to tackle the flow of fentanyl into the US from China and Mexico

 WASHINGTON — (AP) — In a rare bipartisan move, two senators have introduced legislation in the latest attempt to fight the flow of fentanyl and its precursors into the United States from China, Mexico and through other borders — one reason that President Donald Trump has given for his new tariffs.

 In imposing taxes, or tariffs, on imports from Mexico, Canada and China, Trump says those countries have failed to stem the trafficking of fentanyl into the U.S., among other issues.
-The governments in those nations all say they have cooperated on the matter, and Trump said Thursday that he had postponed tariffs for a month on most goods from Mexico following a talk with the country's president.
+The governments in those nations all say they have cooperated on the matter, and Trump on Thursday postponed tariffs for a month on most goods from Mexico and some imports from Canada.

 The legislation was introduced Thursday by Sen. Jim Risch, R-Idaho, who is chairman of the Senate Foreign Relations Committee, and New Hampshire Sen. Jeanne Shaheen, the committee's top Democrat.

-Note: This story has been corrected to reflect that the bill would have the government track more chemicals used to make methamphetamines, not fentanyl.